 There is no night march because it's Halloween (too dangerous).

-return to school.
+Tuesday, November 1.
+Court hearing resumes in Oxford.
+All kids return to school.
 The practice of a march every night is discontinued in favor of marches as needed.

 Court in Oxford on the school case continues throughout the week.